mathiasweidinger/WBqueryR/README.md

 Each dimension corresponds to a separate term.
 If a term occurs in the document, its value in the vector is non-zero.
 The definition of term depends on the application.
 In the present use case, terms are either single words, keywords, or longer phrases.
 If words are chosen to be the terms, the dimensionality of the vector is the number of words in the vocabulary (the number of distinct words occurring in the corpus).

 Vector operations can be used to compare documents with queries.
-In the case of `vsm_score`, every variable label receives a matching-score $m$ in the unit-interval $\{x \in \mathbf{R} ∣ 0<m<1\}$, indicating how well the label fits the keywords.
+In the case of `vsm_score`, every variable label receives a matching-score $m$ in the unit-interval,

+$$ m \in \mathbb{R} \mid 0 \leq m \leq 1, $$

+indicating how well the label fits the keywords.
 A score of $m=1$ means that the label _exactly_ matches the keyword.
 As descibed above, the user can specify a threshold below which results are being discarded.
 By default, `WBqueryR::WBquery()` only returns variables with $m\geq 0.5$ in its results.

 ### Limitations (and their relevance)